-Over the past few years I’ve switched to mainly creating work digitally on my iPad and I absolutely love it!!
+Over the past few years, I’ve switched to mainly creating work digitally on my iPad and I absolutely love it!!
 The opportunities that a digital canvas opens up really are endless– I went from just having a few brushes and a couple sets of paints at home to having virtually any sort of brush, nib, or artistic tool possible and any color of paint imaginable available anywhere whenever I need it when I moved to the iPad.
-Obviously it’s also a real game changer being able to “undo” whenever I want!
-Nothing will replace the feel of a real brush so I’ll always continue my analog process but for now the iPad with the Procreate app and an Apple pencil is my go-to.
+Obviously, it’s also a real game changer being able to “undo” whenever I want!
+Nothing will replace the feel of a real brush so I’ll always continue my analog process but for now, the iPad with the Procreate app and an Apple pencil is my go-to.

 4. What is your artistic process like?

-My work relies a ton on that initial spark of inspiration– when I get it, work flows out of me like magic, and when I don’t I end up struggling for hours (or even days!).
+My work relies a ton on that initial spark of inspiration– when I get it, workflows out of me like magic, and when I don’t I end up struggling for hours (or even days!).
 I’ve tried everything to force my work (and sometimes when I’ve got a deadline I’ve just got to do it) but have learned to just accept times when ideas just aren’t coming and to take a break and try again later.
 Once inspiration does strike I’ll usually sketch a few ideas in my sketchbook then take a photo of my favorite and drop that into Procreate as the base layer for my piece.
 From there I’ll play with colors and shapes on top of the initial sketch until I have a layout and vibe that I like.
 Then I’ll refine the drawing, add textures, and poof!
 My process is usually quite quick when the idea is right– I like my pieces to feel alive and rough and I achieve that best when I work quickly.

 5. Who and/or what inspires your work?

 My mom is for sure my biggest inspiration.
 She was an artist and an art teacher herself and actually is the whole reason I’m making work today!
-Here’s the story: after college I had a real tough time staying creative.
+Here’s the story: after college, I had a really tough time staying creative.
 I couldn’t find a job, lived in a tiny basement apartment, and as I struggled to cope with my impending adulthood I was finding less and less time to focus on my art.
 Fast forward 5 years and I was essentially making no art at all.
-Also during this time my mom was diagnosed with and fairly quickly lost her battle with cancer.
+Also during this time, my mom was diagnosed with cancer and fairly quickly lost her battle with cancer.
 After she passed, I reflected a ton on her life and her impact on me and it hit me that, just like it was for her, my creativity is who I am and I owe it to myself to express that and make work as often as I’m able.
 From that moment on I’ve been making something almost every day!